-S/MIME proxy Configuration
+S/MIME Proxy Configuration

 Make sure that the entry is created in the correct place in the registry, there are several nodes with the name "GnuPG".
 To check, you can display which configuration values are taken into account at runtime by entering on the command line: